trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 84.md

     c. by the automatic transfer of the workpiece to different unit heads (multi-station transfer machines).

-5. For the purposes of heading [8462](/headings/8462), a ‘slitting line’ for flat products is a processing line composed of an uncoiler, a coil flattener, a slitter and a recoiler.
-A ‘cut-to-length line’ for flat products is a processing line composed of an uncoiler, a coil flattener, and a shear.
+5. For the purposes of heading [8462](/headings/8462), a 'slitting line' for flat products is a processing line composed of an uncoiler, a coil flattener, a slitter and a recoiler.
+A 'cut-to-length line' for flat products is a processing line composed of an uncoiler, a coil flattener, and a shear.

 6. (A) For the purposes of heading [8471](/headings/8471), the expression 'automatic data-processing machines' means machines, capable of